-Ali Abtahi is the founding member of Abtahi Law Group.
-Mr. Abtahi started Abtahi Law Group with the goal of focusing on consumer protection, product safety, and public health matters.
+Ali Abtahi is the founder and managing attorney of Abtahi Law Group.
+Ali started Abtahi Law Group with the goal of pursuing causes that positively impact consumers, product and environmental safely, and public health.

 Ali Abtahi’s educational and work experience is at the cross section of law and public health.
-Prior to his career in law, Mr. Abtahi obtained a Master of Science in epidemiology degree from Harvard School of Public Health.
-Mr. Abtahi is keenly interested in utilizing his education and work experience to improve public health and safety.
+Prior to his career in law, Ali obtained a Master of Science in epidemiology degree from Harvard School of Public Health.
+Ali is keenly interested in utilizing his education and work experience to improve public health and safety.

 - Program on Negotiation at Harvard Law School (Certificate of Completion)

 - University of Wisconsin – Madison (B.S., Political Science and Molecular Biology, 1996)

 - Harvard School of Public Health (M.S., Epidemiology, 1999)